-The participation of the academic advisors in the collegiate careers of their students is not limited to advising them for course enrollment.
+The participation of faculty advisors in the collegiate careers of their students is not limited to advising them for course enrollment.
 The general assumption of the College is that the life of students outside the classroom is relevant to their academic achievement and to the welfare of the College itself.
-For example, the Registrar routinely informs advisors about advisees' grades, and the Dean for Academic Advising forwards to them reports of deficient work in a course whenever that becomes apparent.
+For example, the Registrar routinely informs faculty advisors about advisees' grades, particularly reports of deficient work in a course whenever that becomes apparent.

-They also receive information from the various offices of the College about aspects of students' lives that might affect their academic work.
-For example, they are routinely informed by the Dean's office of medical or personal problems.
-In order to be well informed about the lives of advisees, advisors often seek the assistance, when appropriate, of colleagues, coaches, resident advisors, upperclass counselors, the deans, the Health and Counseling Center, and the Career Development Center.
+Faculty advisors also receive information from the various offices of the College about aspects of students' lives that might affect their academic work.
+For example, they are routinely informed by the Dean of Students' office of excused absences tied to physical health.
+In order to be well-informed about the lives of advisees, faculty advisors often seek the assistance, when appropriate, of upperclass counselors, course instructors, athletic coaches, the Deans, the Provost’s Office, Housing and Residential Life, and the Health and Counseling Center.

-In addition, advisors are routinely asked to make evaluations of the suitability of advisees' applications for participation in special programs, such as Off-Campus Study.
-College legislation also allows advisors to assist students charged with academic infractions such as plagiarism or cheating.
+In addition, faculty advisors are routinely asked to make evaluations of the suitability of advisees' applications for participation in special programs, such as Off-Campus Study.
+College legislation also allows faculty advisors to support students charged with academic infractions.

-The faculty has provided that a student may petition to be exempted from any regulation governing the academic program.
-Advisors play an important part in the petition process.
-Because the advisors often know the students better than their instructors, the deans or committees being petitioned take the recommendation of advisors especially seriously.
-Petitions of relief from academic regulations are ultimately the responsibility of the Academic Standards Committee.
-Most such petitions are acted on by the Dean for Academic Support, acting in accordance with guidelines provided by the committee and in consultation with a subcommittee of the committee.
-When a petition is denied, the petitioner may appeal the decision to the full committee.
-Such appeals are rarely granted without the strong support of the student's advisor.
+The faculty has provided that a student may petition for an exception to an academic regulation under extenuating circumstances.
+Faculty advisors play an important part in the petition process.
+Petitions of relief from academic regulations generally come under the review of the Petitions Subcommittee for the Committee on Academic Standards.
+Because faculty advisors often know students better than their instructors, the Petitions Subcommittee takes the recommendation of faculty advisors especially seriously.
+When a petition is denied, the petitioner may appeal the decision to the full Committee on Academic Standards.
+Such appeals are rarely granted without the strong support of the student's faculty advisor.

-In addition to acting as academic advisors to individual students, many faculty members are asked to serve as advisors to student organizations such as fraternities, clubs, and publications.
-Since Campus Government requires many of these groups to have faculty advisors, it is necessary that individual faculty members accept a reasonable share of this work and take it seriously.
-The Provost and the deans are eager to help faculty members in this work.
+In addition to acting as faculty advisors to individual students, many faculty members are asked to serve as advisors to student organizations such as fraternities, clubs, and publications.
+Since Student Activities requires many of these groups to have faculty advisors, it is necessary that individual faculty members accept a reasonable share of this work and take it seriously.
 If interests and talents make an appropriate fit, collegiate service in this role can be a significant contribution to the life of the community while affording personal satisfaction.

-The Dean for Academic Advising provides faculty advisors with folders for each of their student advisees.
-These student folders are created when students enter Kenyon and contain information relevant to the students' academic background, such as test scores and high-school transcripts.
-Faculty advisors are expected to keep these folders up to date by accumulating records of the students' academic work.
-The Registrar routinely sends copies of students' enrollment by semesters, grades, and any correspondence relevant to the academic work of advisees.
-When a student changes advisors for any reason, the advising folder is usually forwarded to a new advisor, upon request from the Dean for Academic Advising.
+The Dean for Academic Advising provides faculty advisors with information on each of their student advisees.
+Electronic advising folders are created when students enter Kenyon and contain information relevant to students' academic background, such as test scores and high school transcripts.
+The Registrar routinely uploads copies of correspondence relevant to the academic work of advisees.
+When a student changes faculty advisors for any reason, access to electronic folders shifts from the old advisor to the new advisor after the change becomes official with the Registrar.

-The advising folders are an important archive of students' academic work, but the Office of the Registrar is responsible for maintaining the academic records of students.
-Faculty members and administrative officers of the College have access to the Registrar's records and ordinarily do not need to consult the advisor's records.
-Student records are not removed from the Office of the Registrar.
+While the electronic folders are an important archive of student information, the Registrar is responsible for maintaining the academic records of students.
+Faculty members and administrative officers of the College have access to the Registrar's records.
 Persons having access to students' records are obligated to protect their confidentiality.